YiLimath/YiLimath.github.io/_posts/2025-01-01-blog-post-1-Metric-Birational.md

 Note-VIII.3 Supercanonical Metrics and the Abundance Conjecture *(in preparation)*

 Note-VIII.4 The Analytic Proof of Finite Generation of the Canonical Ring *(in preparation)*

 ---
-## Part IX.
-Metric Methods in the Kähler and Analytic Setting

-On a Kähler variety there are no divisors to work with, so the metric method is not one tool among several but the only one.
-This part records the transcendental statements that the earlier parts specialise to in the projective case; the minimal model program built on them is in the [Kähler MMP notes](https://yilimath.github.io/posts/2026/04/Kahler-MMP/).

-Note-IX.1 Demailly–Păun's Characterisation of the Kähler Cone and Transcendental Morse Inequalities *(in preparation)*

-Note-IX.2 Non-nef Locus, Non-Kähler Locus, and the Divisorial Zariski Decomposition *(in preparation)*

----